Best Banks in Connecticut

 While Chime is not technically a bank, it is a digital banking provider with unique features that make it an ideal choice for online banking.
 Chime is 100% online, meaning you can manage your finances anytime.

 Chime doesn’t charge any fees, including monthly, minimum balance, or overdraft fees.
-You could see a fee if you use an out-of-network ATM, but with access to over 60,000 fee-free ATMs, that shouldn’t be an issue.
+You may pay a fee if you use an out-of-network ATM, but that shouldn’t be an issue with access to over 60,000 fee-free ATMs.

-• Checking: With Chime’s checking account, you’ll receive a free Visa debit card with multiple security features and the ability to deposit cash at any Walgreens location.
+Chime’s checking account includes a free Visa debit card with multiple security features and the ability to deposit cash at any Walgreens location.
 You’ll also have access to Chime’s SpotMe feature, which lets you overdraw your account up to $200 without incurring any fees.

-• Savings: Chime’s high-yield savings account offers a respectable interest rate, helping you grow your money faster than a traditional savings account.
-Other notable features include SpotMe, which gives you up to $200 when you need cash quickly, and RoundUps, which rounds up your debit card purchases to the nearest dollar with the remainder transferred to your savings account.
+Chime’s high-yield savings account offers a respectable interest rate, helping you grow your money faster than a traditional savings account.

-With a mobile app with high ratings for iPhone and Android users and a 24/7 customer support team, Chime is an excellent option for Connecticut residents looking for a simple online banking experience.
+With a mobile app with high ratings for iPhone and Android users and a 24/7 customer support team, Chime is an excellent option for Connecticut residents looking for a simple online banking experience; however, they don’t have business banking options.

 Pros: